Why connect with influencers?

 Twitter Chats are an awesome place to connect with people in your industry, including influencers.
 In fact, I met my mentor, Mike Kawula, in a Twitter chat two years ago and we’ve been working together ever since!

-If you’re not familiar, Chats are typically an hour-long conversation that people follow by all using a common hashtag and most happen once a week at the same time.
+If you’re not familiar about what is a Twitter chat, chats are typically an hour-long conversation that people follow by all using a common hashtag and most happen once a week at the same time.

 They usually have a host and a guest and follow a Q and A format around a specific topic.
 The guests give their answers to the questions as well as the attendees and then people discuss.